tliron/exceptional-c-exceptions/README.md

 			return x / y;
 		}

 That's not too bad, is it?
+The requirement is similar to that for checked exceptions in other languages.
 And it even takes fewer lines than when specifying a `with_exceptions` code block.
 Well, unfortunately we also need to call such functions with a special decorator:

 		with_exceptions (posix) {